kangaree/fullscreend/README.md

 Letterboxd has a very flexible structure for reviews.
 It's really more of a log with several optional fields.
 You can submit nothing and it'll make a timestamp of the show.

 I like this philosophy.
 It puts less stress on the diary writer.
-Diaries should not be restricted to a number rating.
-When I review a show, I might want to write the date I saw it, the season I watched, write a blurb, give a star rating, and like it, or I could only want to keep a log of the show.
+Reviews should not be restricted to a number rating.
+When I review a show, I could want to mark the date I saw it, the season I watched, write a blurb, give a star rating, and like it, or I could just keep a log of the show.

 The review form is a modal and it has clickable stars and hearts.

 ## Design

 I love the design of Letterboxd.
-The faded gradient backdrops are gorgeous and mirror the effect of watching a film in the dark.
-Posters are are easier to identify than title text and are used frequently throughout Letterboxd.
-The color choices are well balanced as well- dark blue, orange, and green.
+The gradient backdrops are gorgeous and mirror the effect of watching a film in the dark.
+Posters are plentiful and are easier to identify than title text.
+The color choices are well balanced- dark blue, orange, and green.

 A slice of the CSS: